-Life in plastic: The most fantastic barbiecore hotels to explore
+Life in Plastic: The Most Fantastic Barbiecore Hotels to Explore

 As our favourite doll says, “Live your dream!”, we bring to you the most fabulous Barbiecore hotels around the world that are unabashedly pretty in pink, and belong very much in a Barbie world.

-Ahead of the Barbie movie release, check out these stunning Barbiecore hotels
+Ahead of the Barbie movie release, check out these stunningly pink Barbiecore hotels

 Grand Hyatt, Kuala Lumpur